Ed Muirhead Physics Museum

 The Museum is named in honour of Associate Professor Ed Muirhead, Chairman of the School of Physics from 1980 to 1986, who fostered its initial formation, while simultaneously developing a new academic agenda for the School, which has helped position it for the 21st century.

-Visit the Museum or contact us
+Visit the Museum in person or online